Scale ModelOps to drive AI value from edge to hybrid clouds

 On-the ground intelligence and proactive management of healthcare needs and workflows is vital to improving quality of care and operational efficiency.
 To optimize decision making for fair, safe and efficient operations, hospitals and healthcare workers must be kept abreast of staffing needs and supply availability.
 With critical data stored in different clouds and data centers, using AI to analyze data across these environments can dramatically improve the outcomes while addressing privacy and operational concerns.
 By taking a multicloud approach, businesses can:

-Supply and demand matching for integrated retail and manufacturing
+Supply and demand matching for AI-powered retail and manufacturing

 In an evolving business landscape where demand is volatile and supplies often disrupted, retailers need to be able to reimagine their digital and physical presence.
 Global supply chains pose tremendous challenges to logistics, with data locked in myriad locations across geographies.
 Using prediction and optimization methods in staffing, pricing, product mixing and routing, AI can help businesses dynamically anticipate demand, manage inventory and optimize delivery.
 They can use ModelOps to address new consumption patterns and improve liquidity by: